tugcekonuklar/aws-notes/cloud-guru/developer-associate/serverless.md

     * It supports throttling.
 So you can throttle API Gateway to prevent your application from being overloaded by too many requests.
     * Everything is logged to CloudWatch.
 For example, API calls, latencies and errors as well.

+## Lambda versioning

+* the $LATEST is always the latest version of the code you've uploaded into Lambda
+* use Lambda versioning and aliases to point your applications to a specific version if you don't want to use the
+  $LATEST
+* if you don't use any alias at all and you just use an unqualified ARN, so just ending in the function name, not using prod or latest or whatever then that will default to using the $LATEST version
+    * arn:aws:lambda:eu-west-2:7893748934:function:myLambdaFunc:Prod
+    * arn:aws:lambda:eu-west-2:7893748934:function:myLambdaFunc:$LATEST
+* if your application is using an alias, remember that it will not automatically use new code when you upload it.
+* So if you are using an alias and you're uploading new code that you want your application to use then just remember to update your application to point at the latest version of the code.